 He looked up as the topic moved on to other things, but only barely paid attention.
 What if she wasn’t trying to manipulate him, but rather was doing it unconsciously?
 She said she was trained in being a… whatever she said she was.
 Did they cover what to do in Firely’s situation?

-Or even if it didn’t, what if her hive ordered her to capture him?
+Or even if they didn’t, what if her hive ordered her to capture him?
 Would she try to find a way around it or simply give in?
 He didn’t believe she’d do anything to harm him, but Silver brought up a, well, it wasn’t necessarily good, but it was a point.
 Could he really trust a changeling after everything they did?

 “Roast!”